Hawk-Zhou/better-groupcache/README.md

 Both geecache and groupcache implements *singleflight* that holds all but one calls to a function with the same key to uniquely identify these calls.
 After the one allowed call returns, the held calls all return and share the same return values with the allowed one.

-The problem is that, what if the function call panics.
-As shown below, if the call panics, the held calls will never end waiting the call because the panicked call exits before it calls `c.wg.Done()`.
-The panic will cause the total failure of the cache.
-If the goroutine catches it, there's still goroutine leak (and also memory leak of not deleted calls in the map) because its peer calls are waiting for the wait group.
+The problem with the implementation is that, panicked calls are not handled properly.
+As shown below, if the call panics, the held calls will never end waiting because the panicked call exits before it calls `c.wg.Done()`.
+The panic will cause the total failure of the cache if not recovered (this is not likely to happen because the http server will persumably catch it).
+If the panicked goroutine recovers, there's still goroutine leak (and also memory leak of not deleted call structs in the map) because its peer calls are waiting for the wait group.
 This behavior is verified in `singleflight/singleflight_wo_recover/sfwor.go`.

 ```go
 // groupcache's implementation